CryptoLabInc/ckksorg1659181/_test/2025-09-01-high_prec_bootstrap.md

   Leveraging Discrete CKKS to Bootstrap in High Precision
 date: 2025-09-01 11:12:00-0400
 description: >
-  TL;DR: In CKSS25, a new high-precision CKKS bootstrapping method was introduced.
+  TL;DR: We introduce a new high-precision CKKS bootstrapping method.
 It leverages a novel Integer Cleaning strategy inspired by the Discrete CKKS technique and is implemented using the Grafting technique.
 We highlight its main building blocks and discuss its efficiency.
 author: Hyeongmin Choe
 tags:
 categories: